How much does a website cost for a small business?

 Top tip 💰

-Verdict: Should I use a website builder or a web designer?
+Verdict: should I use a website builder or a web designer?

 Cost is naturally an important consideration for small businesses looking to create a website.
 From my testing, using a website builder is a quick, easy, and affordable way to get your small business site up and running.
 Plus, you can start with a basic, cheap plan and then scale up if you need to.

+Our guide to the best website builders for small businesses may help you to choose between DIY or designer.
 Whatever you decide, make sure to consider your budget, business needs, and what you want out of your website.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.